You searched for:

 “tidal force”

-1. The minimum distance to which a large satellite can approach its primary body without being torn apart by tidal forces.
+1. The minimum distance to which a large satellite can approach its primary body without being torn apart by such forces: The tidal forces of the Moon on the Earth's oceans or seas are closest to and farthest from the Moon.

-2. The force arising from differences in the strength of gravity experienced over different parts of an object.
+2. The force arising from differences in the strength of gravity experienced over different parts of an object: Such a tidal force is responsible for the tides, and for the breakup of a body straying within the Roche limit of a planet.

 If the satellite and primary body are of similar composition, the theoretical limit is about two and a half times the radius of the larger body.